 Milwaukee’s rate was 10 times higher than New York City’s rate of 42 per 100,000 people.

 The city routinely recovers more guns than larger cities, such as Chicago and Los Angeles

-Gun violence has wracked the City of Milwaukee for decades, and May saw a weekend with a new set of shocking headlines, as 21 people were injured in three late-night shootings near Milwaukee's crowded Deer District after a Bucks playoff game.
+Gun violence has racked the city of Milwaukee for decades, and May saw a weekend with a new set of shocking headlines, as 21 people were injured in three late-night shootings near Milwaukee's crowded Deer District after a Bucks playoff game.

-Tackling gun violence was among the issues at the top of the priority list for Cavalier Johnson in his successful bid to win the Milwaukee mayor’s office.
+Tackling gun violence was among the issues at the top of Cavalier Johnson's priority list in his successful bid to win the Milwaukee mayor’s office.

 "Unfortunately, at the local level, we don’t control gun law.
 We just react to it.
 In one of the more recent years in Milwaukee, our police department collected more guns per capita off the streets than in New York."

 That caught our attention, given the vast difference in size — and reputations — between the two cities.